mitodl/mitxonline-zendesk-theme/README.md

 5. Install [ZAT](https://developer.zendesk.com/documentation/apps/zendesk-app-tools-zat/installing-and-using-zat/) and [ZAT CLI](https://support.zendesk.com/hc/en-us/articles/4408822095642-Previewing-theme-changes-locally)
 6. Run `npm i` to install all the node packages
 7. Install sassc as mentioned in [Requirements sections](#requirements)
 8. Create a `.zat` file in your main directory.
-You can use `zat new` or create one manually.
+You can read more about this in [Configuration section](https://developer.zendesk.com/documentation/apps/zendesk-app-tools-zat/installing-and-using-zat/#configuring-updates).
 This file content would look like:
 ```
 {
   "subdomain": "<YOUR_SUB_DOMAIN>",